LukeDarling/KissDB/README.md

 `{"success": false, "result": "Box does not exist."}`

 ### Security
-The server will eventually implement authentication, but for the moment should be hidden behind localhost with a firewall in place blocking outside access to its bound port.
-Once authentication is implemented, it should still be hidden behind localhost and proxied via HTTPS using nginx or a similar server.
+The server will eventually implement authentication, but for the moment should be hidden behind a firewall blocking outside access to its bound port.
+Once authentication is implemented, it should still be proxied via HTTPS using nginx or a similar server.
 The server must _never_ be placed in the root of an existing web server.

 ### API